tuanchauict/logger/README.md

 ## 3. Compact mode

-Compact mode makes all log into single line with file's link located at the end of line of log.
-This applies for global scope.
+Compact mode makes all log into single line with file's link located at the end of the first line of log.
+This applies to the global scope.
 To use this, just add:

     Logger.compactOn();